-João calls his group Estopô Balaio, which is a slang term from Northeastern Brazil and means so much as ‘an unstoppable urge to express’.
+João calls his group Estopô Balaio, which is a slang term from Northeastern Brazil and means ‘an unstoppable urge to express’.
 One of their more recent productions was a promenade performance entitled The City of Invisible Rivers.
-It is based on authentic experiences of neighbourhood residents.
+It was based on authentic experiences of neighbourhood residents.
 It is the result of a beautiful, reciprocal collaboration with locals and a small nucleus of professional artists, including theatre makers, musicians and visual artists who themselves have roots in the Northeast.
 They have succeeded in establishing a very strong rapport with the community.
-They offer all manner of arts courses, organize block parties once a month, and have co-created the material for this show together with a group of local youngsters.
+They offer all manner of arts courses and organize block parties once a month.
 The result is a stunning performative journey through this amazing area, giving colour and poetry to the environment and bringing out the beauty, the talent, and indeed the magic of what well-to-do outsiders perceive as a no-go area.
 The sheer love, commitment, creativity and high-level participatory art that Estopô Balaio brings to this place is a testimony to the incredible power of community art that is integrated fully in the daily life of a community.

 You can read about our visit to Estopô Balaio here.